ValdirAPN/ValdirAPN/README.md

 ### Hi there!
 I'm Valdir Pinheiro 👋

-- 🔭 I’m currently working on Front-End Devolpment with ReactJs
+- 🔭 I’m currently working as Front-End Devolpment with ReactJs
-- 🌱 I’m currently learning ReactJs / TypeScript / NodeJs
-- ⚡ Fun fact: ...

 </br>